Okeanos/ssh-cert-demo/README.md

 1. Run the `setup.sh` script to download the latest CoreOS image and generate an SSH certificate authority.
 2. Run the `deploy.sh` script for each SSH certificate VM you want to configure and spawn.

+### What's next?

+Update your `/etc/hosts` file and ensure that your VMs (regardless of Docker or VirtualBox) can be easily reached by DNS from your local machine.

+The machines all need a name ending in `.local` as TLD to work with the generated SSH certificate authority.